RaizerTechDev/Projeto-Dio-JavaScript/README.md

 ## Olá 👋;

-## 🚀Foram realizados 2 projetos, "Contador" e "To do List", o que foi realizado:
+## 🚀Foram realizados 2 projetos, "Contador" e "To do List":

 ## ▶ Projeto 01👇